 This course emphasis on Practical hands-on training which enables aspirants to join television news and entertainment channels, production houses, Bollywood/ TV serials, FM stations, etc. The duration of this course is 1-year

-Diploma in photography is a 1-year course which mainly deals with the study of photography.
-The courses is designed to make the students more proficient in the technical and practical aspects of photography.
+A diploma in photography is a 1-year course which mainly deals with the study of photography.
+The courses are designed to make the students more proficient in the technical and practical aspects of photography.

-Duration of PG Diploma in Journalism is of 1-year.
-It is full-time Postgraduate Diploma course.
+Duration of PG Diploma in Journalism is 1-year.
+It is a full-time Postgraduate Diploma Courses.
 In this course, candidates will learn journalism impacts such as private lives, public policy, and the context of the contemporary convergence of multimedia.

-Duration of short term courses under mass communication is of 3 months.
+The duration of short-term courses under mass communication is of 3 months.
 Limited creative courses are there to opt by the aspirants under a short period of time.
 Some courses are:

-It is a skill development programme.
-Seventy per cent of the syllabus is composed of practical exercises with a view to help students develop necessary skills as a sound recordist and sound designer for films, TV and media.
+It is a skill development program.
+Seventy percent of the syllabus is composed of practical exercises with a view to helping students develop necessary skills as sound recordists and sound designers for films, TV, and media.

-The course of study in photography and journalism is a skill development programme with 70% practicals that prepares aspirants to enrolled there career in this course as a freelance photographer, journalist or photojournalist.
+The course of study in photography and journalism is a skill development program with 70% practicals that prepares aspirants to enroll in their career in this course as freelance photographers, journalists, or photojournalists.

 News anchoring course aims to give applicants the techniques used anchoring for live events & television shows with an added advantage of learning news reading complexities

-The course aims to expose its students to the techniques employed in radio jockeying shows with an added advantage of learning speaking complexities.
+The course aims to expose its students to the techniques employed in radio jockeying shows with the added advantage of learning speaking complexities.

 Public relations is the process of presenting information to society in order to present a specific view of a product or organization.
 It is an eminent course which offers a lucrative job career to the applicants.